Chromatic Aberration ("CA") is that annoying purple or green (or other colours) fringing you get around bright white areas of your photos sometimes.

 2b.
 If you’re using Photoshop, you don’t need to turn off any layers.
 Just choose your Clone Tool, and make sure "Sample: Current and below" is selected in the Options Bar:

 It’s easy.
 Just clone nearby good colour over the problem area.
 Like magic, the problem will disappear as you clone:

 Note: You don’t have to clone.
 In cases where there is a long area of exactly the same colour required, it might be easier to sample that colour with the eyedropper tool, then paint with the brush tool.
 Whatever suits you.

 Here’s my result.
 On the left, a close-up of the original problem.
 In the middle, a look at what the clone/paint layer looked like by itself (you can see I cloned around the edges, but painted over the band of the hat in the middle).
 And on the right, the finished result:

 It’s a quick method, which almost always works well.
-If it’s not working for you, ask a question for more help.
+If it’s not working for you, visit me for more help.

 My thanks to Jessica from JR Wellington Photography for her permission to use her photo in this article.